Dark Night, Not Stormy. Yet.

 I turned at the next corner, not looking back.
 It’s important not to push your luck too much.
 I’d have to remember not to come back this way, but—

 “Clever how you handled that redcap, shamus.
-Nearly fooled me.
+Nearly fooled me with that chauffeur’s cap.
 Or are you back in the Militia now?”

 The jig is up!
 Or is it?
 Can our clever hero talk his way out of this one?
 Find out next time!